Judy Ann Santos: Early life and acting background

 Judy Anne Lumagui Santos was born on May 11, 1978, in Manila, Philippines, to Carolina Lumagui (née Fontanela), a bank officer, and Manuel Dayrit Santos, a businessman and proprietor of the now defunct Victoria Supermart in Tanay, Rizal.
 She has two older siblings: Jeffrey and Jacqueline.
 The family soon moved to Antipolo, Rizal, where Santos's father worked.
 In 1986, her parents separated and the children lived with their mother.
-Three years later, Santos's mother left for Toronto, Canada, to work as a personal care assistant to provide for her children's needs.
+Three years later, Santos's mother left for Toronto, Canada.
 Santos and her siblings remained in the Philippines and lived with their nanny, Sabina "Binay" Quinatana, with whom she was close growing up, and moved to Quezon City where she attended elementary and high school.

 At the age of eight, Santos began her professional acting career when she made her debut by portraying a minor role in the television series Kaming Mga Ulila (1986).
 She then unsuccessfully auditioned for the lead role in the soap opera Anna Luna (1989).
 Her career prospects improved when she was cast by director Argel Joseph, with whom she worked with in Kaming Mga Ulila, to play the eponymous character in the children's television series Ula, Ang Batang Gubat (1988).
 She later appeared in several supporting roles in films, including Impaktita (1989), Regal Shocker: The Movie (1989), and Dyesebel (1990).